JaimePSantos/BolsaAveiro/README.md

     - If multiple formulas are entered, the user will have the option to either save all the translations in a single * .kyx* file (not recommended since KX can only handle one program at a time), or to choose a base file name and generate multiple files for each translated program.
-- The `load` button prompts the user to enter a file with formulas ready for translation.

 ### History Page
 #### Under Construction...